gjbex/MemoryLimits/README.md

 ### `mem_limit`

+This application can be built as hybrid MPI+OpenMP, MPI only, OpenMP only or sequential.

 This application can run with a single or multiple processes, each process can have one or more threads.
 Command line options allow for the configuaration of a homogeneous run, i.e., all processes and threads will